 The State agrees to pay monthly contributions on behalf of licensed providers who are entitled to coverage under the terms of this Agreement to the SEIU 775 Multiemployer Health Benefits Trust (referred to as "the Trust") pursuant to the terms and conditions set forth in this Article.
 Coverage for entitled licensed providers shall begin subsequent to legislative approval and as provided above.
-The Trust will provide health coverage for an entitled licensed provider, only if the State pays the contribution for that entitled licensed providers who do not provide written authorization for the required subsidy payment deduction in Section 12.3 shall not receive coverage until they have provided written authorization and the State has timely remitted all contributions.
+The Trust will provide health coverage for an entitled licensed provider, only if the State pays the contribution for that entitled licensed provider in the month prior to the month of benefits coverage.
+Entitled licensed providers who do not provide written authorization for the required subsidy payment deduction in Section 12.3 shall not receive coverage until they have provided written authorization and the State has timely remitted all contributions.